Axolotl: Regeneration

-The feature of the axolotl that attracts most attention is its healing ability: the axolotl does not heal by scarring, but is capable of tissue regeneration; entire lost appendages such as limbs and the tail can regrow over a period of months, and, in certain cases, more vital structures, such as the tissues of the eye and heart can be regrown.
-They can restore parts of their central nervous system, such as less vital parts of their brains.
-They can also readily accept transplants from other individuals, including eyes and parts of the brain—restoring these alien organs to full functionality.
-In some cases, axolotls have been known to repair a damaged limb, as well as regenerating an additional one, ending up with an extra appendage that makes them attractive to pet owners as a novelty.
-Their ability to regenerate declines with age but does not disappear, though in metamorphosed individuals, the ability to regenerate is greatly diminished.
-Axolotls experience indeterminate growth, their bodies continuing to grow throughout their life, and some consider this trait to be a direct contributor to their regenerative abilities.
-The axolotl is therefore used as a model for the development of limbs in vertebrates.
-There are three basic requirements for regeneration of the limb: the wound epithelium, nerve signaling, and the presence of cells from the different limb axes.
-A wound epidermis is quickly formed by the cells to cover up the site of the wound.
-In the following days, the cells of the wound epidermis divide and grow, quickly forming a blastema, which means the wound is ready to heal and undergo patterning to form the new limb.
+The characteristic of the axolotl that attracts the most attention is its unusual healing ability; axolotls do not heal by scarring but are instead capable of tissue regeneration.
+Entire lost appendages, such as the limbs and tail, can regrow over a period of months.
+In certain cases, more vital structures can be regrown, such as tissues of the eye and heart.
+Axolotls can even restore parts of their central nervous system, including non-vital parts of their brains.
+They can readily accept transplants from other individuals—including eyes and parts of the brain—restoring these "alien organs" to full functionality.
+In special cases, axolotls have been able to repair a damaged limb while also generating an additional limb, resulting in an extra appendage that makes them attractive to pet owners as a novelty.

+The three basic requirements for limb regeneration in an axolotl are: (1) the formation of a wound epithelium, (2) the presence of nerve signaling, and (3) the presence of cells from the different axes (lines of orientation) of the affected limb.
+An epidermis quickly forms to seal the site of the wound.
+Over the next few days, the cells of the wound epidermis divide and grow, forming a blastema, at which point the wound is ready to heal and undergo patterning to form the new limb.
+It is believed that during limb generation, axolotls have a special system to regulate their internal macrophage level and suppress inflammation, as scarring would prevent proper healing and regeneration.
+However, this belief has been questioned by other studies.